 - Get a Gig Card, which will always be able to lock/unlock your Gig, no matter the cell service or battery life on your phone.
 Request one in the app today or check out this blog to find out which AAA branches have Gig cards on hand.

 - Turn on Bluetooth.
 This will allow your phone to connect directly to the car quicker — without requiring cell service.

 Pro Tip: Places we love to visit, like Stinson Beach in the Bay Area, Tahoe in Northern California, and Mt.
 Rainier National Park in Seattle, can have spotty reception.
 Make sure to keep your Bluetooth on and grab a Gig Card.
 With a Gig Card, you've got another back-up to assist locking and unlocking your car when your phone, Bluetooth, or cell service aren't available.

 Help Keep These Green Machines Clean

 Being a Gig Member is all about sharing, and that means leaving the car sparkling clean for the next Member.
-If you find a car that needs a good cleaning, please let us know in a comment in the rating section at the end of your trip.
+Unfortunately, not all Members remember to do this small kindness, so, if you find a car that needs a good cleaning, please submit a request form here.

+We’ll start processing the reimbursement to your card on file within three business days, the bank can take up to five to complete the process.
 Don’t want to use your own money?
-There’s usually a gas card in the glove box — just give us a call for the PIN.
+There’s usually a gas card in the glove box — just call Member Support at 1-800-464-0889 for the PIN.